Xeway/ERC/README.md

 The buyer has to allow the token contract to transfer the (fraction of total) `premium` in the specified `premiumToken` to option seller.
 During the call of the function, the premium is be directly transferred to the seller.

+MUST revert if `amount` is 0 or greater than the remaining options available for purchase.
+MUST revert if the current time is greater than `exerciseWindowEnd`.

+*Mints redeem tokens to the buyer's address if buying was successful.*
 *Emits `Bought` event if buying was successful.*

 #### `exercise`